KEY APPLICATION DATES

 The volunteer and Mercy Volunteer Corps work together to find the site that is the best fit.
 Geographic preference, job skills, experience, and the needs of the site are all taken into consideration.
 Applicants submitting their materials in response to the priority deadline have a broader site selection since placements are made on a rolling basis.
 If you are interested in a specific service site, we encourage you to apply as soon as possible.

 What makes MVC unique from other volunteer programs?

 MVC is small enough to offer personalized, individualized attention and a family feel, yet large enough to offer a variety of placements in locations around the country.
-Whether you want a big city life or prefer to experience the slower pace of a Native American reservation, we have a location and service site for you.
+Whether you want a big city life or prefer to experience a slower pace, we have a location and service site for you.
 Our placement process is personalized and a staff member will walk with you during the discernment process to ensure finding the best possible fit for a service site.
 We are one of the few programs that have placement sites for nurses, physical therapists, occupational therapists, and non-clinical healthcare opportunities.

 How do I begin the application process?

 Qualifications: at least 21 years of age for U.S. or International placement and at least 20 years of age for Short-Term placement; high school graduate; single or married with no dependents; and currently residing in the USA.